Activist investors target UK oil and gas companies

 In the past six months the company has twice faced down attempts to install a new board and put the business up for sale, defeating the activists in votes at extraordinary shareholder meetings and insisting its commitment to Polish shale will pay off.

-Another example is Northern Petroleum, a company now worth about 30 million pounds but with a disappointing stock performance, and in which Damille emerged as a 5 percent shareholder in December.
+Another example is Northern Petroleum (NOP.L), a company now worth about 30 million pounds but with a disappointing stock performance, and in which Damille emerged as a 5 percent shareholder in December.
 Since Damille took a stake it has made a number of board changes.

 Weiss declined to comment on specific investments.
 Damille's parent, Nimrod Capital, did not respond to phone calls and an email requesting comment.

-Another company trying to fend off shareholder activism is JKX Oil and Gas.
+Another company trying to fend off shareholder activism is JKX Oil and Gas (JKX.L).
 Earlier this year, CEO Paul Davies narrowly survived a shareholder revolt led by Eclairs Group - not a traditional activist fund but an investment vehicle of Ukrainian billionaire Igor Kolomoisky, who has a 27 percent stake.

 FERTILE GROUND